alhassan069/dynamic_form/README.md

-Here's a `README.md` template for your project, focusing on clear instructions, scalability, and dynamic form handling.

----

 # Dynamic Form API with Node.js, MySQL, and Sequelize

 This project provides a RESTful API to create, store, and retrieve dynamic forms in a MySQL database.
 Using Node.js, MySQL, and Sequelize ORM, it allows flexible form creation with a focus on scalability and maintainability.
 The API follows MVC architecture and uses design principles like SOLID and encapsulation for robust code structure.